monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

 `SFunArray` represents a mapping (think of a block of memory or a database table).
 Our `SFunArray String String` represents the variables in scope in our language.
 We also write our program's queries as `[SString]` (`SString` is an SBV *symbolic* string).

 We need to recognize exploits.
-To do so we use regular expressions (z3 has a theory of strings and regular expressions).
+To do so we use regular expressions (Z3 has a theory of strings and regular expressions).

 From what I've seen, strings and regular expressions are quite difficult to solve for.
-It's easy to accidentally generate a very large space for z3 to search.
+It's easy to accidentally generate a very large space for Z3 to search.
 To make the problem tractable, we use a simplified model of what exploits look like.

+Note that we've overloaded Haskell's `+` and `*` operators to mean "or" and "then", respectively.
+This idea comes from [Gabriel Gonzalez](https://github.com/Gabriel439/slides/blob/master/regex/regex.md).

 ```haskell
 -- | We'll greatly simplify here and say a statement is either a select or a drop: